JunoStrunk/Juno_FIEAPortfolio/README.md

 ## Wave Function Collapse (WFC Folder)
 In this project, I explore the wave function collapse algorithm through tile sets.
 This project is made using **C++** and **SFML**.
 All scripts were made by me apart from Tilemap.cpp, which is from SFML's documentation.
 This is a personal project I completed outside of classes.

+From my testing, there is one memory leak in this program, but it is not tied to my work.
+I've tested by commenting out everything but the boilerplate SFML code, and the leak still shows up.
+I really hope that this won't count against me :')

 Here is a demo of the project:

 [![Image to a youtube link of my WFC demo](https://img.youtube.com/vi/cnrVNLI1Ivk/0.jpg)](https://www.youtube.com/watch?v=cnrVNLI1Ivk)